Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Spectral Spears**: Whenever you throw the *Black Spear* it teleports back to your hand when it hits a target or the attack misses.
 When the attack hits a sprectral spear lingers in the black spears place.

-**Rend**: As an action, you can pull out all spectral spears from all creatures within 60 feet of you.
+**Rend**: As a bonus action, you can pull out all spectral spears from all creatures within 60 feet of you.
 A target then takes 1d6 force damage for each spear in them.
+Once this is action is used it cannot be used again until 30 seconds have passed.

 _You have +1 to hit and damage rolls with this magical weapon_